How to Make a Tutu

 There are so many pretty shades of tulle now that you can make the most adorable tutus!
 I like the tulle that comes with a bit of a shimmer rather than in matte as I think it looks so pretty and little girls love the extra sparkle.
 You can choose to make your tutu in just one colour, or use a several different colours.

-As I live in the UK I'm going to list the metric measurements I used and then convert into US measurements.
+I'm going to list the metric measurements I used and then convert into US measurements.
 If you can't find the exact same measurements of fabric that I used then I wouldn't worry too much because these tutus are pretty forgiving.

 This amount of tulle is to make a tutu for a 2-3 year old girl.
 The tutu will be about 9 inches (23 cm) long with a lot of body and shape.
 You can give it even more body by using extra tulle strips.